LG announces Rs, 1,350-Cr economic package to boost tourism, other sectors in J&K | Business

 LG announces Rs, 1,350-Cr economic package to boost tourism, other sectors in J&K

-Jammu and Kashmir Lieutenant Governor Manoj Sinha announced a Rs 1,350-crore economic package for the Union Territory on Saturday to give a much needed boost to tourism and other sectors hit by the economic slowdown caused due to the COVID-19 pandemic and the security scenario.
-As a part of the package, the government has waived 50 per cent of the electricity and water bill amounts for a year across Jammu and Kashmir with an aim to bring a huge relief to farmers, families and businesses.
+Jammu and Kashmir Lieutenant Governor Manoj Sinha announced a Rs 1,350-crore economic package for the Union Territory on Saturday to give a much-needed boost to tourism and other sectors hit by the economic slowdown caused due to the COVID-19 pandemic and the security scenario.
+As a part of the package, the government has also decided to provide 50 per cent waiver of fixed charges for one year with respect to electricity and water which would cost Rs 105 crore.

 Sinha also announced that stamp duty has been exempted in case of all borrowers up to March next year.
 He said the new economic package is apart from the package announced by Prime Minister Narendra Modi under the Aatmanirbhar Bharat Abhiyaan.

-The committee headed by K K Sharma, the advisor to the LG, submitted its report on September 1 after deliberations with at least 35 business organisations from Srinagar and Jammu.
-The drafted recommendations, which have been accepted by the LG, will eventually empower Kashmiris, especially those who have lost their businesses and livelihoods, besides providing a conducive environment for various other industries to complement the prime minister's visions of "Vocal for Local", "Make in India" and "Make for World".
+The committee, which is headed by advisor to the LG, K K Sharma, submitted its report on September 1 after deliberations with at least 35 business organisations.
+The LG has accepted the drafted recommendations which will eventually empower Kashmiris, besides providing a conducive environment for various industries to complement the prime minister's visions of "Vocal for Local", "Make in India" and "Make for World", he said.

 ALSO READ